Frequently Asked Questions

 What are the symptoms of COVID-19?

-COVID-19 symptoms typically appear 2 - 14 days after a person is exposed to the virus.
+COVID-19 symptoms typically appear 2 to 14 days after a person is exposed to the virus.
 Symptoms are very similar to flu and include cough, fever, and shortness of breath.

 Should I go to my doctor and get tested for COVID-19?